 Regina Stephens Owens

-Regina Owens is an internationally recognized presenter and practitioner who specializes in creating a culture of connectivity and collaboration while utilizing systems thinking.
+Regina S. Owens, Ed.
+D., is an internationally recognized presenter and practitioner who specializes in creating a culture of interdependence and collaboration while utilizing systems thinking.

 Regina Stephens Owens

-Regina Owens is an internationally recognized presenter and practitioner who specializes in creating a culture of connectivity and collaboration while utilizing systems thinking.
-Through innovative solutions and emerging technologies, she coaches and supports teachers and administrators in transforming and working as a professional learning community.
-Regina has published works in support of response to intervention in the brick-and-mortar as well as virtual-learning environments.
+Regina S. Owens, Ed.
+D., is an internationally recognized presenter and practitioner who specializes in creating a culture of interdependence and collaboration while utilizing systems thinking.
+With innovative solutions and emerging technologies, she coaches and supports teachers and leaders in transforming culture and community utilizing the Professional Learning Community philosophy.
+Regina has published works in support of Response to Intervention in the brick-and-mortar as well as virtual-learning spaces.
+In addition, she has written articles on designing inspirational cultures that promote developing intentional experiences ensuring students and adults learn.

-As a former teacher, director, and executive director of curriculum and instruction, Regina has served in rural and urban schools, guiding their transformation to professional learning communities that resulted in local, state, and national recognition.
-She served as the principal of Spring Virtual School and the Early College Academy at Southridge in Texas, both operated under the professional learning community philosophy, ensuring high levels of learning for all students.
-The Spring Virtual School, one of the first online professional learning communities, brought together Regina’s life’s work of connecting learners and their passions to the work of the real world.
-Today she serves as a district administrator, working to promote passion-driven learning and global competencies.
+As a former teacher, campus principal, and district administrator of curriculum and instruction, Regina is a passionate and empathetic educator who has served in rural and urban schools, guiding their transformation processes, resulting in local, state, and national recognition.
+She served as the principal of innovative schools including Spring Virtual School and Early College Academy, both operating under the professional learning community philosophy and ensuring high levels of learning for all.
+The Virtual School, one of the first online professional learning communities, brought together her life’s work of connecting passion-driven learning and global competencies to the work of the real world.

 Regina earned a bachelor’s degree in business administration from East Texas Baptist University.
-She went on to earn a master’s degree in educational leadership from Stephen F. Austin State University and is currently working to obtain a doctorate in educational leadership from Dallas Baptist University.
+She went on to earn a master’s degree in educational leadership from Stephen F. Austin State University and a doctorate degree in educational leadership from Dallas Baptist University with a focus on educational transformation.

 Priority Schools in a PLC at Work®